awsdocs/amazon-cloudwatch-user-guide/doc_source/troubleshooting-CloudWatch-Agent.md

     + FullyQualifiedErrorId : CouldNotStartService,Microsoft.PowerShell.Commands.StartServiceCommand
 ```

+ To fix this, first make sure that the server service is running\.
+This error can be seen if the agent tries to start when the server service isn't running\.

+If the server service is already running, the following may be the issue\.
+On some Windows Server installations, the CloudWatch agent takes more than 30 seconds to start\.
+Because Windows Server, by default, allows only 30 seconds for services to start, this causes the agent to fail with an error similar to the following:

- To fix this, increase the service timeout value\.
+To fix this issue, increase the service timeout value\.
 For more information, see [ A service does not start, and events 7000 and 7011 are logged in the Windows event log](https://support.microsoft.com/en-us/help/922918/a-service-does-not-start-and-events-7000-and-7011-are-logged-in-window)\.

 ## Unable to Find Credentials on Windows Server<a name="CloudWatch-Agent-troubleshooting-Windows-credentials"></a>